CWZMorro/swap-OS/README.md

 # Swap-OS

-A tool to hibernate Linux and reboot directly into Windows.
+A tool that enables swap between differnt OS.
+Multiple OS are supported.
 Read the wiki for more info.

 ## Installation